 I’ve been on incredible journey, and want to help others not only taste, but embody this freedom.
-So for the last year and a half i've been in an intensive mastery program, where I recently have become a Certified Love, Sex, and Relationship Coach.

 I’m so excited to be able to guide women to deeper connection and wholeness with themselves, other, and their connection to what is sacred.